The Ultimate Holiday Breakup Survival Guide

 Remember, if it hurts you in any way, don't do it.

 TIP #1: Practice mindfulness - If you're having difficulty abstaining from social media, tune in to how you feel when scrolling online.
-If it makes you feel anxious, pay attention to the sensory experience in your body.
+If you sense that it makes you feel anxious, pay attention to the sensory experience in your body.
 This is somatic feedback on the impact of this behavior on your physiology.

 TIP #2: Swap your habit - Replace the time you spend on the triggering platform with another platform or activity.
 For example, many of my clients have had success by replacing Instagram with Pinterest, a news source, or even reading a book if they needed to stay away from their phones altogether.